 Previously, there were about 1,000 different combinations of policy benefits you could have bought.
 If you consider different policies, deductibles, coinsurance, riders, rate-ups and upgrades, along with the more than 10 major insurers in Ohio, you could easily have spent a week attempting to review every possible scenario.
 Of course, we were usually able to identify the 10-15 options that were the most economical for you.

 The Ohio Health Insurance Exchange is the current method to enroll, although the number of available combinations of benefits has drastically reduced.
-However, the process is very time-consuming, since understanding your best options is not always apparent.
+However, the process is often very time-consuming, since understanding your best options is not always apparent.
+Wait times can be long, and customer service representatives are not local.
 Once again, that’s where we will assist you.

-Previously, the following companies offered private medical plans in the Buckeye State: Medical Mutual, Anthem Blue Cross, Healthspan, Humana, Molina, SummaCare, Ambetter, Kaiser Permanante and CareSource, Aetna, and UnitedHealthcare.
-However, the number of participating carriers continues to decline (in all states).
-Once new legislation is approved, it is expected more companies will become available, especially when it is permitted to sell plans across state lines.
+Previously, the following companies offered private medical plans in the Buckeye State: Medical Mutual, Anthem Blue Cross, Healthspan, Humana, Molina, SummaCare, Ambetter, Kaiser Permanante, CareSource, Aetna, and UnitedHealthcare.
+However, the number of participating carriers continues to decline (in most states).
+If new legislation is approved, it is expected more companies will become available, especially when it is permitted to sell plans across state lines.